 - Brand: Cause marketing relationships should generate a positive impact on the IRC name and reputation and increase IRC awareness and publicity.

-- Company Match: Cause marketing relationships should only be entered into with companies whose values and philanthropy activities are in line with the IRC’s mission and that promise the greatest benefit to the refugee populations that the IRC serves.
+- Alignment of Values: Cause marketing relationships should only be entered into with companies whose values and philanthropy activities are in line with the IRC’s mission and that promise the greatest benefit to the refugee populations that the IRC serves.
 The IRC will not enter into cause marketing relationships with companies that do not meet the IRC’s Guidelines on Acceptance of Contributions.
 Specifically, the IRC will not enter into a cause marketing relationship (i) if a company’s principal activities directly conflict with the IRC’s mission, or could be reasonably expected to limit the IRC’s ability to provide humanitarian assistance; (ii) when the proposed relationship was presented to the IRC for the sole purpose of advancing a direct commercial business interest of a company through the IRC; or (iii) when entering into the relationship would present significant risk of harm to the IRC’s name and reputation, or otherwise contravene or interfere with the fulfillment of the IRC’s mission.

 - Reach: Cause marketing relationships should be national/international in scope to build IRC awareness and bring the greatest benefits to the populations the IRC serves.